Last Updated on May 17, 2023 by Matt

 There are two types of tires used in electric scooters: air-filled or pneumatic, and airless or solid tires.
 See my guide on solid vs pneumatic tires to learn more about the differences between them.

-Air-filled, or pneumatic, are the standard tire type used in every vehicle in the world.
+Air-filled, or pneumatic, is the standard tire type used in every vehicle in the world.
 They can be tubed or tubeless, based on whether there is an inner tube beneath the outer tire or not.

 The advantage of a pneumatic tire is better shock absorption and generally bigger speed, but they require more maintenance.
 Pneumatic tires have to be constantly inflated at the correct tire pressure, and you will often deal with flat tires and tire swaps.

-Solid tires have one main advantage, and that is being puncture-proof.
-A solid rubber tire cannot go flat, as it doesn’t have air inside, and there is no maintenance required for it.
-The disadvantage here is worse ride comfort and less control over your rides as you can’t fill the tire at your own preferred air pressure.
+The disadvantage is worse ride comfort and less control over your rides as you can’t fill the tire at your preferred air pressure.
 See my guide on the best solid-tire electric scooters for the best options in this category.

 Suspension